rrobinn/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a Ph.D. candidate at the University of Minnesota's Institute of Child Development.
-My research interests include the development of visual attention, early brain development, and computational psychiatry.
+My research interests include infant brain and behavioral development, visual attention, and computational psychiatry.